-If you require an extra seat – for a musical instrument or other article, you must book via a HK Express Airways Reservations Office, call center or authorized agent 72 hours prior to the travel.
-The prevailing fare for the extra seat will be charged.
+Should you require an extra seat, one will need to be purchased via our official booking channels.
 In order to arrange for adjacent seats, advance seat assignment (including the payment of any associated fees for such advance seat assignment) will also be required.

 Wheelchairs’ belonging to guests with reduced mobility will be transported free of charge.

 We accept collapsible manual wheelchairs as checked-in baggage, if the wheelchair does not safely fit in the overhead cabin bin.
 Please note that although we will make every effort not to dismantle your wheelchair, in order to comply with safety requirements, we may need to dismantle your wheelchair, depending on its size.